ByteRookie/AGS_Service/README.md

 - Delay loading Sonos favorites until Home Assistant is fully started to ensure speakers are ready.
 - New sensor ``AGS Service Sonos Favorites`` now populates once favorites are available.

+### v1.4.5
+- Retry loading favorites if the first attempt fails so the Sources list eventually populates

 ### v1.4.3
 - New sensor ``AGS Service Sonos Favorites`` exposes the titles loaded from Sonos.